-I was not sure why but even after my very first yoga class something kept bringing me back to the mat.
-I was not always sure what I was supposed to be doing, my arm strength let me down a lot in chaturangas and sometimes I fell asleep in savasana.
-But I liked it.
+I did not know why but even after my very first yoga class something kept prompting me to return to the mat.
+I was not always sure what I was supposed to be doing, my arm strength let me down a lot and sometimes I fell asleep at the end.
+But it changed me.
 I enjoyed the feeling of being undisturbed, both within myself and in the room during each class.
-I felt energised and more relaxed after I left and very slowly I began to see changes in my strength, flexibility and the way I viewed myself and the world around me.
+I felt energised yet calm after I left and very slowly I began to see changes in my strength, flexibility and the way I viewed myself and the world around me.

 After a while I began practicing Ashtanga with a wonderful teacher in Liverpool and continued to explore other forms of yoga and ways of moving and breathing.
-These class taught me, and still very much does, a lot about myself and allowed me to develop my personal practice at my own pace.
+These class taught me, and still very much do, a lot about myself and also allowed me to develop a personal practice at my own pace.
 I was never the most agile or flexible person and I was always focusing on an end goal rather than being in the moment.
-Yoga has taught me that I can be strong and I can be still in more ways than the obvious.
+Through Yoga I now know that I can be strong and I can be still in so many more ways than the obvious.

-I truly believe that yoga is a transformative approach to health and healing no matter the shape of your body or the shape of your life.
-The benefits are numerous, outside and within, and I hope to bring awareness to that in my classes.
+I truly believe that yoga is a transformative practice which can bring us closer to our experiences and each other .
+The benefits are numerous, outside and within, and I hope to share this in my classes.
 Yoga is not resigned to making shapes with your body, yoga is a journey and a commitment you make to yourself.